 - We use this check to detect when we need to re-authenticate, potentially during a crawl, or some time later when a user asks to re-test a page in your site.

 What can cause problems?

 Nearly all well-behaved websites that use web standard correctly will just work.
 Unfortunately, older and proprietary login systems do not always behave this way.

 - If some links are not idempotent – i.e. visiting a page has side effects – we may need to exclude them.
-The most common example is if a link logs out the user; more serious examples would include links which create or delete data.
-For this reason you should only ever test with a dummy login account.
+The most common example is if a link logs out the user; more serious examples would include links that create or delete data.
+For this reason, you should only ever test with a dummy login account.